vtex/faststore/docs/docs/fundamentals/glossary.md

 ## J

 ### Jamstack
-A web architecture that uses JavaScript, APIs, and markup to build websites and apps focused on performance, higher security, lower cost of scaling, and developer experience.
+[Jamstack](https://jamstack.org/) is a web architecture that uses JavaScript, APIs, and markup to build websites and apps focused on performance, higher security, lower cost of scaling, and developer experience.

 ## K
 *Coming soon*